-When digging into PostgreSQL performance it is always good to know, which option one has to spot performance problems and to figure out, what is really going on on a server.
-Finding slow queries and performance weakspots is therefore exactly what this post is all about.
+(Last updated 18.01.2023) When digging into PostgreSQL performance, it is always good to know which options one has to spot performance problems, and to figure out what is really happening on a server.
+Finding slow queries in PostgreSQL and pinpointing performance weak spots is therefore exactly what this post is all about.

 - Make use of the slow query log